PEtab-dev/PEtab/doc/documentation_data_format.rst

 ~~~~~~~

 * Whitespace is ignored in math expressions.
+* The supported identifiers are:

+  * parameter IDs from the parameter table
+  * model IDs that are globally unique
+  * observable IDs
+  * PEtab placeholder IDs
-* The supported identifiers are: parameter IDs from the parameter table; model IDs that are globally unique; observable IDs; PEtab placeholder IDs; PEtab entity IDs in the mapping table; and `time`.
-Identifiers are not supported if they do not match the PEtab identifier format.
-PEtab expressions may have further context-specific restrictions on supported identifiers.
+  * PEtab entity IDs in the mapping table
+  * ``time`` for the model time

+ Identifiers are not supported if they do not match the PEtab identifier
+ format.
+PEtab expressions may have further context-specific restrictions on
+ supported identifiers.

 * Operators must be specified; there are no implicit operators.
   For example, ``a b`` is invalid, unlike ``a * b``.
 * The functions defined in PEtab are tabulated below.
+Other functions,
-Other functions, including those defined in the model, remain undefined in PEtab expressions.
+  including those defined in the model, remain undefined in PEtab expressions.
-* Special symbols (such as :math:`e` and :math:`\pi`) are not supported, and neither is NaN
+* Special symbols (such as :math:`e` and :math:`\pi`) are not supported, and
-  (not-a-number).
+  neither is NaN (not-a-number).

 Operators
 ~~~~~~~~~

 The supported operators are:

-.. list-table:: Supported operators
+.. list-table:: Supported operators in PEtab math expressions.
    :header-rows: 1

    * - Operator